chriswilley/linux-server-config/README.md

 I decided it would be a good idea to run a third party security scanner on the server to see if there were any areas of vulnerability I should address.
 After some web searching I found [lynis](https://cisofy.com/lynis/), a free security auditing tool.
 Setup was fairly easy, and after running the audit I found several things that could be made more secure (see some of the items under Software installed).

 I should note that several recommendations the scanner made I did not follow because they did not seem relevant (protection against data theft via USB thumb drives on an Amazon EC2 instance didn't seem needed; also items related to login passwords since password authentication is disabled).
 On the whole though, I found the exercise of running the audit and researching the tools needed to address security concerns very educational.
 I also improved the "hardening" score from 70 to 80 through my efforts, eliciting the high praise: "System seem to be decent hardened [sic]" from the scanner.
+You can see the results from the before and after scans in /var/log/lynis.log.before and /var/log/lynis.log.

 ## Resources used